maxime1992/pizza-sync/README.md

 ## Why ?
 This project has been built to easily order our pizzas at work.

-We usually order at [pizzadelormeau](http://www.pizzadelormeau.com) and thus, the backend part of the project is parsing this website.
+We usually order at [l'Ormeau](http://www.pizzadelormeau.com/index.html%3Fp=61.html) and thus, the backend part of the project is parsing this website.

-There's an [opened issue](https://github.com/maxime1992/pizza-sync/issues/5) so ***Pizza-Sync*** can accept others *pizzas-providers*.
+***Pizza-Sync*** also accepts others *pizzas-providers*!
+So if you want to use it with your local pizzeria, you'd just have to add a new `pizza-provider` that parses the website.

 ## Is it just about Pizza ?
 It could :pizza: :heart: ...
 But not totally.

-It's also a demo to show how to use Angular with the following stack :
+**It's also a demo to show how to use Angular with the following stack :**
 - **@angular/cli**
 - **@angular/material**
 - **@angular/flex-layout**
 - **@ngrx/store**
 - **@ngrx/effects**
 - **socket.io**

+This is a medium size project, not too complicated but still, with a lot of things in it (normalized data with Redux, real time, little cli to interact with the app in command line, ...).
+If you see things to improve, feel free to open an issue, or even better: Make a PR !

+## I'd like to dig into the code but it seems huge and I don't know where to start
+No worries !
+I've created a pull request per feature.
+Just take a look to the list of [PR](https://github.com/maxime1992/pizza-sync/pulls?q=is%3Apr+is%3Aclosed) from the beginning and it should help you get started.

 ## How do I run it locally ?
 ### Dev mode